Nuclear Fusion Power

 - Fusion power offers the prospect of an almost inexhaustible source of energy for future generations, but it also presents so far insurmountable scientific and engineering challenges.

-- The main hope is centred on tokamak reactors which confine a deuterium-tritium plasma magnetically.
+- The main hope is centred on tokamak reactors and stellarators which confine a deuterium-tritium plasma magnetically.

 Today, many countries take part in fusion research to some extent, led by the European Union, the USA, Russia and Japan, with vigorous programs also underway in China, Brazil, Canada, and Korea.
 Initially, fusion research in the USA and USSR was linked to atomic weapons development, and it remained classified until the 1958 Atoms for Peace conference in Geneva.
 Following a breakthrough at the Soviet tokamak, fusion research became 'big science' in the 1970s.
 But the cost and complexity of the devices involved increased to the point where international co-operation was the only way forward.

 Fusion powers the Sun and stars as hydrogen atoms fuse together to form helium, and matter is converted into energy.
 Hydrogen, heated to very high temperatures changes from a gas to a plasma in which the negatively-charged electrons are separated from the positively-charged atomic nuclei (ions).
 Normally, fusion is not possible because the strongly repulsive electrostatic forces between the positively charged nuclei prevent them from getting close enough together to collide and for fusion to occur.
 However, if the conditions are such that the nuclei can overcome the electrostatic forces to the extent that they can come within a very close range of each other, then the attractive nuclear force (which binds protons and neutrons together in atomic nuclei) between the nuclei will outweigh the repulsive (electrostatic) force, allowing the nuclei to fuse together.
 Such conditions can occur when the temperature increases, causing the ions to move faster and eventually reach speeds high enough to bring the ions close enough together.
 The nuclei can then fuse, causing a release of energy.